-Section 4 of the bill would amend G.S.
+Section 4 amends G.S.
 20-381 by removing the imminent hazard criteria and allowing NCDPS to prohibit the operations of intrastate carriers when subject to an out-of-service order issued by the FMCSA or the Department of Public Safety, and giving NCDPS authority to enforce any order of the FMCSA and clarifying their authority to seize registration plates pursuant to G.S.
-20-45 of an intrastate motor carrier whose registration was rescinded and cancelled under Section 2 and 3 of this act.
+20-45 of an intrastate motor carrier whose registration was rescinded and cancelled.

-EFFECTIVE DATE: This act is effective 90 days after it becomes law.
+EFFECTIVE DATE: This act became effective November 12, 2019.